Ithaca forest preschool

 Ithaca Forest Preschool

 At Ithaca Forest Preschool, nature is the teacher.
-We are mentors and facilitators, helping young children grow and connect in our outdoor classroom at 4H Acres outside Ithaca, NY.
+We are mentors and facilitators, helping young children grow and connect in our all-outdoor classroom in Ithaca, NY.
 We believe the seeds of connection are within us all from birth.
-In our all-outdoor preschool with a village feel, we nurture those seeds of connection to self, others, nature, and those who have come before us.
+In our nature immersion preschool with a village feel, we nurture the seeds of connection to self, others, nature, and those who have come before us.

 We honor the land and the Cayuga Nation people who have lived on it for centuries.
 In addition to teaching respect for the Earth, we teach respect for all cultures and we celebrate diversity.